 The CSPA Quarterly is published seasonally, and features both established and rising artists, academic essays, opinion articles, event highlights, and spotlights on creative projects in theater, visual art, digital media, dance, film, and music.

-We are pleased to announce a new initiative: CSPA Supports, a series of micro-grants available to artists creating work that reflects sustainability (environmental, economic, or cultural).
-The first grant will be awarded early in 2011, with awards ranging between $200 and $2,000.
+CSPA Supports was a series of micro-grants available to artists creating work that reflects sustainability (environmental, economic, or cultural).
+The first grant was awarded early in 2011, with awards ranging between $200 and $2,000.
 To qualify, the artist must show a history of practicing as a professional artist, and must be a member of the CSPA.

 The CSPA’s primary service involves gathering and distributing information related to sustainable art and art-making, from a centralized information network.
 Thanks to a diverse news partners, new information can be found on our main page almost daily.
 We distribute weekly and monthly newsletters via e-mail with highlighted news, calls for participation, and upcoming events.
 We also offer ways to connect to each other and directly to the centre through a variety of social media including facebook and twitter

 5 thoughts on “Programs”